ACucos1/NFT-Staking/README.md

 ## Deploying

 Before deploying this Staking contract ensure that you have deployed both your NFT and your Reward token contracts and have the address handy.
-In `deploy.js`, change the constructor parameters for the Staking contract to the respective addresses and run `[yarn | npx] hardhat run scripts/deploy.js`
+In `deploy.js`, change the constructor parameters for the Staking contract to the respective addresses and run `[yarn | npx] hardhat run scripts/deploy.js --network {network_name}`

+## Rewards

+In the current implementation, this contract is required to have a balance of the reward token in order to distribute it, as `safeTransfer` transfers from the `caller` to the `to account` as per the `SafeERC20` spec.

+You can change `claimRewards()` to use `mint()`, but that requires that the reward token contract has a properly implemented `mint()` function.